 There’re several reasons why Americans move to Canada.
-Here we’ll look at some main ones that causes such temporary or permanent migration of American citizens.
+Here we’ll look at some main ones that cause such temporary or permanent migration of American citizens.
 This could help you decide which category you come into.

-Canadian and US authorities observe that most Americans try to move to Canada from US during election times.
+Canadian and US authorities observe that most Americans try to move to Canada from the US during election times.
 They fear that the prevailing government or the new one could come up with laws and rules that conflict with their own views about something.
 Or simply because they don’t want a particular political party or political leader leading America.